-It’s the question that’s been on everyone’s mind: how does faxing work with transmitting sensitive, medical data?
-(Ok, well maybe not everyone.)
+It’s the question that’s been on everyone’s mind: how should you fax sensitive, medical data?
+(Ok, maybe not everyone.)